August is here so it’s time for another round up!

 In our previous article, we have shown you some examples of Long Shadow design applications.
 Now if you want to apply the same effect, this PSD file will allow you to apply this shadow effect in your design element much quicker.

 Dimension is a really nice Google Chrome extension for testing your responsive design without having to resize the browser window.
-It comes with ruler showing the viewport size, a draggable handle to resize the viewport size, and Preview Mode to simulate the design in various device type.
+It comes with a ruler showing the viewport size, a draggable handle to resize the viewport size, and Preview Mode to simulate the design in various device types.

-Mapita a Photoshop action that lets you turn your flat layers into 3-dimensional map.
+Mapita a Photoshop action that lets you turn your flat layers into the 3-dimensional map.
 It comes with several common map elements like Grass, Snow, Buildings, Trees, and Clouds.
-This Photoshop Action is created by Wassim at BlueGraphic, and it is free!
+Wassim creates this Photoshop Action at BlueGraphic, and it is free!